Sous Vide Salmon Recipe with Caper Sauce

 - salt and pepper

-- 2 tbsp finely chopped green onions or chives
+- 2 tablespoon finely chopped green onions or chives

 - 3 cloves garlic, finely minced or grated (3 teaspoons)

-- 2 tbsp lemon juice (about 1 small lemon)
+- 2 tablespoon lemon juice (about 1 small lemon)

 - salt and pepper to taste